wyxos/vision/readme.md

 ## Requirements

-This package has the following peer dependencies:
+This package has the following dependencies:

 - Vue 3.x
 - axios